-After spreading same pulse-shaping is applied as in FDD Mode, i.e. the filters are root-raised cosine with roll-off α =0.22 in the frequency domain.
+The pulse-shaping filters are root raised cosine (RRC) with roll-off α =0.22 in the frequency domain.

 5.x.2.4 Layer 2

 5.x.2.4.1 Medium Access Control (MAC) layer

 The MAC sublayer is responsible for the handling of the data streams coming from the RLC and RRC sublayers.
 It provides an unacknowledged transfer mode service to the upper layers.
 It also reallocates radio resources on request by the RRC sublayer as well as provides measurements to the upper layers.
 Thus, the functionality handles issues like: